 The University of Sheffield Medical School's world-wide reputation for quality attracts students from over one hundred countries around the globe.
 Thanks to help from part of our Global Engagement Team - the South East Asia office in Kuala Lumpur, we are normally able to hold interviews in Malaysia and Singapore.

-Applicants hoping to sit the UK Clinical Aptitude Test (UKCAT) in Kuala Lumpur should note that there is only one centre for this in Kuala Lumpur, at the University of Sheffield South East Asia Office.
+Applicants hoping to sit the University Clinical Aptitude Test (UCAT) in Kuala Lumpur should note that there is only one centre for this in Kuala Lumpur, at the University of Sheffield South East Asia Office.
 Such candidates are advised to book early to sit this assessment.
-There are other UKCAT test centres in Malaysia and elsewhere around the world, and details can be found on the UKCAT website.
+There are other UCAT test centres in Malaysia and elsewhere around the world, and details can be found on the UCAT website.

 Applicants are encouraged to make contact with current international medical students to find out more about studying at the Medical School.

-When considering which of the applicants who meet the Academic and UKCAT minimum thresholds to invite to interview, International Students are ranked separately to UK and EU Home Students.
+When considering which of the applicants who meet the Academic and UCAT minimum thresholds to invite to interview, International Students are ranked separately to UK and EU Home Students.

-We have no cap on the number of places available for undergraduate medicine for international students but competition is intense, places are limited by the availability of placements and we expect to have approximately 18-22 International places.
-Although five years seems daunting, the University, and Sheffield as a student- friendly city provide a unique experience.
+We have 18 places available for undergraduate medicine for international students but competition is intense.
+Although five years studying in another country may seem daunting, the University, and Sheffield as a student- friendly city provide a unique experience.
 The Students Union has repeatedly been voted the best in the country and holds events that allows students to experience the cultural diversity that Sheffield has to offer.
 The Students' Union has thriving societies for international students.